 Role Model and Leadership

-As residential student staff members are highly visible within the Summer Session community, they are expected to conduct themselves professionally, both in and out of the residence, at all times.
-Residents often seek advice from their staff, and therefore, staff should be able to be an active and effective listener, communicate support to students, and refer issues of concern to the appropriate Summer Session staff.
+As student staff members are highly visible within the Summer Session community, they are expected to conduct themselves professionally, both in and out of the residence, at all times.
+Students often seek advice from their staff, and therefore, staff should be able to be an active and effective listener, communicate support to students, and refer issues of concern to the appropriate Summer Session staff.
 As role models, Activities Coordinators should welcome and encourage openness to differences of race, class, gender, religion, sexual orientation, and nationality among residents.

 The Activities Coordinator should be highly detail oriented, with an eye toward event planning and logistics.
 They will have great ideas and be able to follow through on them.
 The Activities Coordinator should be able to oversee the entire lifecycle of a program, including inception, planning, implementation, and evaluation.
 Applications from highly motivated applicants with a background in student activities and leadership are welcomed and encouraged.